 Governments essentially tap into tribalism and use it to create what they consider to be “good citizens”.
 Meaning obedient taxpayers who see people from other countries as less important, allowing them to support the government’s military and so on.

 It’s normal to root for people you relate to

 I am not a big fan of my own country, Australia.
 There are things I love about Australian culture and society but Australia as a nation state has all the problems listed above.
 Things like a discriminatory immigration system, taxation, military, imprisonment of innocent people (like non-violent drug offenders and asylum seekers), a central bank and government currency, and it’s a source of nationalism.

 Given that, I wondered why I still wanted the Australian soccer team to win.
 I thought perhaps I should hope other countries beat us, countries with a larger population of people who care and need the pick-me-up that a successful World Cup would give.

 I realized I don’t still support the Socceroos out of national pride, but because I can relate to the players.
-Their stories, values, speech, look, et cetera are similar to mine and the people I know.
+Their stories, values, speech, look, et cetera are similar to mine and the people I know and care about.
 We have a camaraderie that comes from shared experience and history and, for some people, pride.

 Be proud of your community and culture, not the political entity of your nation state

 It’s pride in our community and culture, not pride in the political entity that is the nation state of Australia.
 However the nation state government will use that pride for their harmful purposes.